r-bengtsson/Creative-Music-Sound-System-for-MiSTer/README.md

 A place to gather information on how to get games compatible with the CMS/Game Blaster sound card to output CMS sound on the MiSTer ao486 core.

+If you know of any other game that works, or how to get it to work, please dont hesitate to contact me.

 Most information has been gathered from these sources:

 * [Nerdly Pleasures](https://nerdlypleasures.blogspot.com/2012/10/all-you-ever-wanted-to-know-about.html)